-“Most heirlooms have a very soft texture when ripe, and the cells rupture easily to release the juice along with the flavor components in the cells, ” explains Dr. Gardner, father of Mountain Pride and other popular related tomato varieties.
+“Most heirlooms have a very soft texture when ripe, and the cells rupture easily to release the juice along with the flavor components in the cells, ” explains Dr. Gardner, father of several popular tomato varieties.
 That is the complete opposite of grocery store tomatoes, which are bred for shipping to withstand rougher handling, but not necessarily for flavor.
 However, there are many home garden hybrids bred with outstanding flavor.
 One quick place to find some is All America Selections.
 All home garden varieties, AAS winners have been evaluated for many criteria, including taste.

 Growing a Flavorful Tomato